dmwm/tutorials/environ/dev-git.rst

 Working with git for CMS DMWM projects
 --------------------------------------

+**The instructions in this tutorial were last reviewed on 2015-11-12.
+If you notice something is broken, or if you need help, please ask on the ``hn-cms-webInterfaces`` forum.**

 Within the distributed nature of GIT, every repository checkout is a full copy of the repository content and its history.
 We don't have any central server and all the development